 Introduction

-The present document provides technologies for the deployment of Augmented Reality (AR) services and the execution of Augmented Reality applications on targeted devices.
+The present document provides technologies for the deployment of Augmented Reality (AR) and eXtended Reality services (XR) as defined in TR 26.928 [2] and the execution of Augmented Reality applications on targeted devices such as those identified in TR 26.998 [3].

 On the spectrum of eXtended Reality (XR) experiences, Augmented Reality overlay virtual information on top of the user’s perception of the real environment.
 Those virtual and real components of the scene seamlessly blend together from the user’s perspective.
 Additionally, some AR experiences can enable interactivity between the user and the virtual components of the scene.

-In the present document, the focus lies in the definition of the media capabilities of AR devices, including format, codecs, encapsulation, processing functions and related minimum required performances, that enable AR services and applications.
-However, those services and applications are not defined here but rather in external specifications.
+In the present document, the focus lies in the definition of the media capabilities for AR devices, including media format encapsulation capabilities, media codec capabilities, processing function capabilities.
+The related minimum required performances for different device types are also defined.

-As basis for the specification, the present document also provides prerequisites that relate to generic XR functions.
-Nevertheless, only AR experiences are targeted by the present document.

 1 Scope

 The present document defines the supported media formats, codecs, processing functions for XR Devices in UE per XR device type category.
 The present document addresses the interoperability gaps identified in the conclusions of TR 26.998 [3].